 Prior to coming Garden City, Sharp spent one season at Lamar Community College in Colorado after a two-year stint at Adams State University as an assistant coach.

 Sharp graduated Magna Cum Laude from Southwest Minnesota State University with a bachelor's degree in physical education with a sports management concentration and minor in coaching.
 Prior to SMSU, she received her AA degree from Fort Scott Community College where she was a two-year letterwinner.
 She was named a Kansas Jayhawk Community College second team all-conference selection while averaging 14.0 points and 12.0 rebounds.
 She also earned NJCAA Academic All-American honors.
-Sharp concluded her collegiate career at Southwest Minnesota State where she led her team in steals at 3.5 per game.
+Sharp concluded her collegiate career at Southwest Minnesota State where she led her team in steals at 3.5 per game

 Director of Basketball Operations

-Jeff Stur is in his first season as Director of Basketball Operations for the Lady Eagle program.
+Jeff Stur is in his second season as Director of Basketball Operations for the Lady Eagle program.
 His duties include coordinating team travel, marketing, directing public relations and speaking events for the program, assisting with equipment, liaison for "The Wings", coordinating the annual golf tournament and summer camps as well as assisting in monitoring the players' academic progress.

 Prior to coming to joining the Lady Eagle basketball staff, Stur spent the past eight years working in private business.
 During that time, he also worked with the Chicagoland Speedway as the director of communications and public relations manager.